vtex/faststore/README.md

 ## Getting help

 If you find any issues on the project you would like to report, please create an [issue](https://github.com/vtex/faststore/issues) on the repository.
-If you have a question, idea or what to show us something cool you have built, feel free to create a [discussion](https://github.com/vtex/faststore/discussions).
+If you have a question, idea or want to show us something cool you have built, feel free to create a [discussion](https://github.com/vtex/faststore/discussions).